A IS FOR AGRICULTURE, ARCHAEOLOGY, & ART

 Ireland belongs to many International ORGANIZATIONS. including the World Trade Organization, and the European Union.
 Ireland has been a member of the United Nations since 1955 and plays an active roll in UN activities.

 Ireland has a POPULATION of over 6 million people.
 Most people live in cities and towns.
 Many Irish people trace their ancestry to people who arrived in Ireland during the past 7,000 years including Celts, Vikings, Normans, and British.
 County Derry is the longest inhabited place in Ireland.
 About 10,000 gypsies live in Ireland and are known as the Irish Travelers.
+Ireland has had many rulers including kings, presidents, and attorney generals.

 Ireland has many PORTS.
 The Waterford Port is the cargo gateway to the South East Region of Ireland.
 Click HERE to watch a webcam of the port.
 The Port of Cork is a natural harbor and the major seaport of Southern Ireland.
 Approximately two-thirds of the port traffic in Ireland goes through Dublin Port.
 The port of Cobh was the last port of call of the Titanic.
 Ireland has several cruise ports.